-Hours 1 Environment of Pharmaceutical industry: Atmosphere, water, raw materials, packaging, personnel, building and its premises; Maintenance of clean and hygienic environment in pharmaceutical industry.
-3 2 BiopharmaceuticalProducts: Nature and application-antibiotics,insulin,growth hormone,vaccines, interferon, human globulins, suture, etc. 5 3 Antibiotics and Synthetic Antimicrobial Agents : Antibiotics- sources, nature, and mode of action; Synthetic antimicrobial agents -properties and mode of actions; Mechanisms of microbial resistance to antibiotics.
-7 4 Design and Maintenance of Aseptic Area: Basic concept and principles for designing aseptic area for processing sterile pharmaceuticals and quality testing laboratory; methods for sterilization and maintenance of aseptic conditions.
-3 5 Microbial Spoilage and Preservation of Pharmaceuticals: Spoilage- chemical and physic-chemical deterioration, factors affecting microbiological spoilage, health hazards, sources and control of contamination, outcome of medicament-borne infection; Preservation- effect of preservatives, product pH, packaging of sterile and non-sterile products.
-6 6 Microbiological Quality Control and Quality Assurance: Good manufacturing practice; Quality control procedures; Quality assurance and control of microbiological risks in medicine; Laboratory evaluation aseptic condition of environments, raw materials and products; Principle of testing methods- antibiotic potency, concentration, preservatives and MIC and MBC, tests for sterility, pyrogen and toxicity.
-6
+Unit Course Content Class hours 1 Environment of Pharmaceutical industry: Atmosphere, water, raw materials, packaging, personnel, building and its premises; Maintenance of clean and hygienic environment in pharmaceutical industry.
+3 2 Biopharmaceutical Products: Nature and application- antibiotics, insulin, growth hormone, vaccines, interferon, human globulins, suture, etc. 4 3 Antibiotics and Synthetic Antimicrobial Agents : Antibiotics- sources, nature, and mode of action; Synthetic antimicrobial agents- properties and mode of actions; Mechanisms of microbial resistance to antibiotics.
+5 4 Design and Maintenance of Aseptic Area: Basic concept and principles for designing aseptic area for processing sterile pharmaceuticals and quality testing laboratory; methods for sterilization and maintenance of aseptic conditions.
+3 5 Microbial Spoilage and Preservation of Pharmaceuticals: Spoilage- chemical and physic-chemical deterioration, factors affecting microbiological spoilage, health hazards, sources and 5

+T control of contamination, outcome of medicament-borne infection; Preservation- effect of preservatives, product pH, packaging of sterile and non-sterile products.
+Microbiological Quality Control and Quality Assurance: Good manufacturing practice; Quality control procedures; Quality assurance and control of microbiological risks in medicine; 6 Laboratory evaluation aseptic condition of environments, raw materials and products; Principle 5 of testing methods- antibiotic potency, concentration, preservatives and MIC and MBC, tests for sterility, pyrogen and toxicity.
+Hands on training/lab works: (a) Monitoring microbiological status of the pharmaceutical 7 environment, (b) Assessment of raw materials and finished products (solids, ointments & suspension), (c) Bioassay of antibiotics, vitamins and other pharmaceutics, (d) Tests for 5 sterility, pyrogen and toxins of pharmaceutics, and (e) Tests for spoilage and efficacy of pharmaceutical preservatives.

 - 1. Hugo and Russell's Pharmaceutical Microbiology- S.P.Denyer, N.A.
 Hodges and S.P.
 German, Blackwell Scientific Pub., Oxford - 2.
 Cooper and Gunn's Dispensing for Pharmaceutical Students-J.W.
-Cooper, G. Colin; C.S.James,Pitman Medical, London - 3.
-Preservatives in the food pharmaceutical and environmental industries- R.G.Board, M.C.Allwood, J. G. Banks, Blackwell, London - 4.
+Cooper, G. Colin; C.S.
+James, Pitman Medical, London - 3.
+Preservatives in the food pharmaceutical and environmental industries- R.G.
+Board, M.C.
+Allwood, J. G. Banks, Blackwell, London - 4.
 Essays in Applied Microbiology- J.R.
 Norris; M.H.
 Richmond, Wiley, New York, 1981

-MBG 311: Microbiological Hazards and Food Safety Credits: 2 Class: 30 hours
+MBG 313E Microbiological Hazards and Food Safety Credits: 2 Class: 30 hours

-Food-borne microbiologicalhazards are addressing fundamental microbiology concepts and food safety.
+Food-borne microbiological hazards are addressing fundamental microbiology concepts and food safety.
 The course is designed to provide the students with the background necessary to understand the types of food hazards, microbiological hazards to cause spoilage and diseases, transmission of food-borne illness and the assessment of microbiological hazards and how it can be controlled.
 This module also provides up- to-date information in currenttopics in food microbiology, including food safety regulations and emerging food safety issues.
 The course is developed for the introduction to microbial food safety hazards with the educational needs of industry personnel in mind.